 I try to encourage the CEO, getting to know them at that kind of level too, not encouraging the negative, but encouraging and forming a relationship.
 It’s important because on a post-close basis, depending on the reporting structure, you need to have that interaction.
 So, it's hard on all levels.

 As a corporate development leader, my relationship with PE firms varies highly.
 In general, it felt supportive.
-But depending on the trust from the private equity firm to the actual portfolio company, there can be a lot of distance in between conversations.
+It can range from highly supportive to more distant, often depending on trust levels.

 There can be a lot of distance in terms of help.
 So I've seen highly supportive, weekly or biweekly, or every other week calls down to monthly or even less, depending on the M&A environment and the environment of trust in general.